 Appliance Safety Check

-- Smoke and CO Alarms – Even if you require tenants to maintain the smoke detectors and carbon monoxide alarm systems, you should make it a habit to double check they are working properly every time you inspected the property or perform routine maintenance.
+- Smoke and CO Alarms – Even if you require tenants to maintain the smoke detectors and carbon monoxide alarm systems, you should make it a habit to double-check they are working properly every time you inspected the property or perform routine maintenance.
 A passive tenant will easily forget to change the batteries, or worse, some tenants will remove them altogether.

-- Washer/Dryer – Lint and debris can build up overtime in dryer vents, which can damage the appliance and even cause fires.
+- Washer/Dryer – Lint and debris can build up over time in dryer vents, which can damage the appliance and even cause fires.
 While the dryer is running, check that the exhaust is coming out.
 If there isn’t much exhaust, check for blockages and clear them as well as you can.
 You may need a professional.
 Also may also need to vacuum the lint from the hose at the dryer.

 - Stove/Oven – Make sure each heating element works properly if electric and that gas lines are clear and burners ignite appropriately for gas stoves.

 - Refrigerator – Make sure the refrigerator maintains an appropriate and accurate temperature to keep food safely stored.
-Check any other supplied kitchen appliance to make sure they are functioning (dishwasher, garbage disposal, etc.)
+Check any other supplied kitchen appliances to make sure they are functioning (dishwasher, garbage disposal, etc.)

-- Water Heater – Check the temperature to make sure it set below 120° F to prevent scalding.
-Test safety relief valve once a year to ensure proper operation and flush the system to remove sediment buildup which can cause system failure.
+- Water Heater – Check the temperature to make sure it is set below 120° F to prevent scalding.
+Test safety relief valve once a year to ensure proper operation and flush the system to remove sediment buildup which can cause a system failure.